Boat trips and fjord cruises

 To paddle along steep mountain sides and waterfalls, or between icebergs on emerald green glacier lakes is a unique experience.
 There are several companies that offer kayaking tours in the Sognefjord Area.

-There are hundreds of good fishing lakes in the Sognefjord area, and the mountain trout you might catch, taste delicious.
+There are hundreds of good fishing lakes in the Sognefjord area, and the mountain trout you might catch taste delicious.
 Rivers open for salmon and/or sea trout fishing are at the moment Flåmselva, Nærøydalselva, Vetlefjordelva, Mørkridselva, Fortunselva, Jostedøla, Årøyelva, Sogndalselva, Storelva, Vikja and Årdalselva.
 Be aware that the fishing regulations can change, so it is wise to contact a local tourist information office to get updated information.
-Guided fishing trips are also offered some places, such as in Leirdalen.
 For more information about fishing, please visit sognefjord.no.

 Even though there are steep mountains and narrow roads along the Sognefjord, there are many great possibilities for cycling tours.

-The most famous bicycle path is Rallarvegen (the Navvies' Road) – an 80-kilometre long stretch from mountain to fjord where you bike along the Bergen Railway and the Flåm Railway down to the beautiful Sognefjord.
+The most famous bicycle path is Rallarvegen ("the Navvies' Road") – an 49-mile long stretch from mountain to fjord where you bike along the Bergen Railway and the Flåm Railway down to the beautiful Sognefjord.

 Another amazing mountain to fjord route is from Nørdstedalseter in Breheimen to Skjolden at the head of the Sognefjord.